learn-co-curriculum/learn-expert-debugging-and-the-socratic-method/README.md

     - For example, instead of saying “Your method requires two arguments,” say instead “Don’t you think the method should require two arguments?”
 This way, the student will have to think for, even just a few seconds about their problem.

 Using the Socratic Method will better teach students how to debug because it shows them what questions we ask ourselves when we solve the lab.
 In turn, this teaches students better debugging techniques so that they’ll have a better shot debugging their code on their own in the future.

+Make sure that the student is aware that your goal as a technical coach is to familiarize them with the sort of questions that you ask yourself when you're solving problems on your own.
+Remembering the sort of questions you ask them should help them improve their debugging skills.

 * However if the student’s error message is related to issues outside of the specific method and there might be larger conceptual issues, then you should start your questioning with those concepts.